Greek Orthodox funerals in Australia: an icon-filled Orthodox church during a funeral service

 What happens at a Greek Orthodox funeral?

-The rites begin with the Trisagion (vigil prayer service).
+The rites begin with the Trisagion (a short memorial prayer service).
 On the funeral day, the body is brought to the church with the casket traditionally open.
 Mourners file past to pay respects.
 At the cemetery, the priest pours wine and oil over the coffin and earth is sprinkled on the grave.

 Does the Greek Orthodox Church allow cremation?